Charitable Remainder Unitrust

 - Pay no up-front capital gains tax on appreciated assets you give.

-- You can make additional gifts to the trust as your circumstances allow for additional income and tax benefits.
+- You may be able to make additional gifts to the trust as your circumstances allow for additional income and tax benefits.

 - More detail about Charitable Remainder Unitrusts.